-GCSE Drama
+Qualification Gained: GCSE Drama

 Drama is made up of elements of practical work alongside evaluation and analytical written work reflecting on the practical process.
 Students study the set text Blood Brothers alongside devising their own performance work from stimuli and developing scripted performance.
+All students taking Drama will be expected to perform publicly, both individually and as part of a cast during the course.